ibm-watson-data-lab/spark.samples/helloSpark/readme.md

 6. Compile your source code by entering the following command: `sbt compile`
 7. Package your compiled code as a jar by entering the following command: `sbt package`.

-You should see a file name hellospark_2.10-1.0.jar in the root directory of your project.
+You should see a file name hellospark_2.10-1.0.jar in the root directory of your project's `dist` directory.
 You'll see that the naming convention for the jar file is: \[projectName\]\_\[scala_version\]\_\[projectVersion\]